CantoLang/cantolang-site/docs/programmers_guide.md

 ###Definitions

-A definition associates a name and optionally a type with a set of Fun statements, which can be any combination of child definitions and constructions.
+A definition associates a name and optionally a type with a set of Canto statements, which can be any combination of child definitions and constructions.
 The following is a definition of <code>hello</code>, of type <code>page</code>, which contains one construction: